-- 1. Digital infrastructure and technologies should be designed to minimize environmental impacts by reducing emissions, limiting pollution, and conserving natural resources. - 2.
-Digital technologies and data should be leveraged for proactive disaster risk response, reduction and management of natural and human-made disasters and conflicts including humanitarian crisis, as well as mitigation of and adaptation to climate change. - Digital tools and services promote responsible and efficient use of technology through sustainable lifecycle practices, including sustainable resource management and e-waste reduction practices. - 4.
-Digital technologies and data-driven solutions should be harnessed to ensure environmental sustainability and resilient urban development, biodiversity and ecosystem protection, restoration and sustainable use, resilience and climate change adaptation and mitigation29 - 5.
-Digital infrastructure and data platforms should include disaster recovery plans, security protocols, and data governance frameworks to ensure resilience and public safety and maintain essential functionality even when advanced systems are disrupted.
+- Digital infrastructure and technologies should be designed to contribute to reducing the environmental impact of cities and minimizing the pollution and the consumption of natural resources caused by digitalization itselfminimize environmental impacts by reducing emissions, limiting pollution, and conserving natural resources. - Digital technologies and data should be leveraged for proactive urban disaster risk response, reduction and management of natural and human-made disasters and conflicts including humanitarian crisis, as well as mitigation of and adaptation to climate change. - 3.
+Digital tools and services in urban development promote responsible and efficient use of technology through sustainable lifecycle practices, including sustainable resource management and e-waste reduction practices. - 4.
+Digital technologies and data-driven solutions should be harnessed, to ensuree environmental sustainability and resilient urban development, biodiversity and ecosystem protection, restoration and sustainable use, resilience and climate change adaptation and mitigation.
+30 - Digital infrastructure and data platforms for smart city development should includerequires disaster recovery plans, security protocols, and data governance frameworks to ensure resilience, and public safety and maintain essential functionality even when advanced systems are disrupted.

-All stakeholders in the smart city ecosystem should foster environmental sustainability, strengthen resilience in human settlements, enhance disaster risk reduction and mitigation efforts as well as sustainable recovery, adaptation strategies and resilience in facing climate challenges by leveraging innovation, responsible use of technology and data.
+All stakeholders in the smart city ecosystem should leverage innovation, responsible use of technology and data to reduce the environmental impact of cities and minimize the pollution and the consumption of natural resources caused by digitalization, fostering environmental sustainability, strengthening resilience in human settlements, enhancinge disaster risk reduction and mitigation efforts as well as for sustainable recovery, adaptation strategies and resilience in facing climate challenges by leveraging innovation, responsible use of technology and data.

-- 1. National governments in cooperation with other spheres of government and relevant partners should: - Develop and enforce regulations and standards for digital infrastructure and technology sustainability through energy efficiency, environmental impact reduction, biodiversity and ecosystem protection, restoration and sustainable use,30 and e-waste management. - Develop and implement policies for digital technology and infrastructure that encourage sustainable resource management practices, including device reuse, recycling, and right-to-repair principles.
+- 1. National governments in cooperation with other sphereslevels of government and relevant partners should:are encouraged to: - Develop and enforce regulations and standards for digital infrastructure and technology sustainability in urban development through energy efficiency, environmental impact

-29 UNHA Resolution "Biodiverse and resilient cities: mainstreaming biodiversity and ecosystem services into urban and territorial planning" HSP/HA.2/Res.4
+UNHA Resolution "Biodiverse and resilient cities: mainstreaming biodiversity and ecosystem services into urban and territorial planning" HSP/HA.2/Res.4